Specifier

-Most commonly, laminate is used in kitchen cabinetry and benchtops as a cost-effective addition to the home - as technology advances, we are now seeing realistic timber-grain and stone choices which rival the 'real deal'.
+Most commonly, laminate is used in kitchen cabinetry and benchtops as a cost-effective addition to the home - as technology advances, we are now seeing realistic timber-grain and stone choices that rival the 'real deal'.

 Laminates are used in various applications across residential and commercial projects including furniture, toilet partitions, wall features, office stalls and wardrobes - the options are endless.
 However, many don't completely understand the potential of LPM and HPL.